wenewzhang/mixin_network-nodejs-bot2/README2.md

 ```
 As you see,"Press <enter> to launch your preferred editor.",for example, on my computer, it will open vim.

-Now you need to copy all the [generated session](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account#generate-session-key-for-your-app) info in dashboardpaste into vim, save and quit!
+Now you need to copy all the [generated session](https://mixin-network.gitbook.io/mixin-network/mixin-messenger-app/create-bot-account#generate-session-key-for-your-app) info in dashboard paste into vim, save and quit!
 ![generated session ](https://github.com/myrual/mixin_network-nodejs-bot2/blob/master/Generated_session_content.png)
 ![paste-to-vim](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/paste-to-vim.png)